dearmasmichael/random-permutation-solution/README.md

 ## Projects in this Solution

-- RandomPermutationApp – functional/static version (simple static method).
+- RandomPermutationApp (functional/static version (simple static method))
-- RandomPermutationTests – unit tests for the functional version.
+- RandomPermutationTests (unit tests for the functional version)
-- RandomPermutationOOApp – object-oriented version encapsulated in a class.
+- RandomPermutationOOApp (object-oriented version encapsulated in a class)
-- RandomPermutationOOTests – unit tests for the OO version.
+- RandomPermutationOOTests (unit tests for the OO version)

 ---